-There will be a check off list that we ask you to mark prior to gathering your produce, this sheet will include the size of share you have for the season.
+There will be a check off list that we ask you to mark prior to gathering your produce.
 Produce will be set up in 'assembly line' fashion.
-Signs will indicate how much each size share will receive of each produce item.
+Signs will indicate how much each share will receive of each produce item.
 You can then select the produce to fulfill your allotment of each vegetable type.
 The good news is that you can select produce that fits your likes and dislikes with respect to size and variety.
 For example, if the sign says you get four tomatoes, you may take ANY four tomatoes from the indicated display.

 What if I don't like certain vegetables?

 There are opportunities to trade or donate unwanted produce.
-Typically, we donate what is left at the end of the day to either the Battered Womens' Shelter or the Food Pantry.
+Typically, we donate what is left at the end of the day to either Cedar Valley Friends of the Family or the Northeast Iowa Food Bank.
 Talk to us - we are usually quite aware of what we have excess of that you can take in exchange for items you do not want.
 However, we do encourage you to TRY new things!
 Regardless, ask if you really don't want something and prefer another item.
 The answer might be 'yes.'

 You might be surprised by some of the vegetables that you believe to be less desirable.
 Rob is/was the prototypical "picky" eater.
 We can certainly share how he and Tammy have worked to increase the variety of what he will eat.
-In many cases, we have identified "gateway" vegetables that make introduction to the reluctant much easier.
+In many cases, we have identified "gateway" vegetables that make introduction to the diets of the reluctant much easier.
 Similarly, there are methods of preparation that are often more "acceptible" to those who are unsure of what they are getting into.
-We've experienced this and can give suggestions.
+We have personal experience with the process of learning to eat more veggies and we can give suggestions.